 Based in Jaipur, serving clients in Lahaul-Spiti and across all of India via WhatsApp and e-proceedings.

-Choosing the right firm for your Section 133(6) Notice matter in Lahaul-Spiti is genuinely consequential — the difference between a well-drafted reply and a careless one can be lakhs of rupees in tax demand and many months of additional proceedings. easevalue advisors brings four specific things to the table that, in our clients' experience, materially affect outcomes.
-First, dedicated practice focus: we don't dabble across all areas of tax and finance.
-Income tax notices, assessments, and appeals are our core practice, and we've handled over 500+ matters with a 99+% positive outcome rate over 15+ years.
-Second, integrated team: chartered accountants for the accounting and reconciliation work, advocates for the legal and litigation side, and senior counsel for higher-forum representation — all under one engagement, no handoffs between firms.
-Third, deadline discipline: we have internal systems to track every deadline across our active engagements, and we've never missed a filing deadline that mattered to a client's outcome.
-Fourth, fee transparency: firm fee quotes, written engagement letters, no hidden charges, no escalation clauses, no contingent fees.
-For Lahaul-Spiti clients specifically, we add the value of jurisdictional familiarity — the CIT Shimla office, the Chandigarh ITAT bench, and the Himachal Pradesh High Court (Shimla) are forums we engage with regularly, and that working knowledge translates into more focused replies and stronger representation.
+Choosing the right firm for Section 133(6) Notice in Lahaul-Spiti is consequential — the difference between a well-drafted reply and a careless one can be lakhs of rupees in demand and months of additional proceedings. easevalue advisors brings four things that materially affect outcomes: Dedicated practice focus — income tax notices and appeals are our core, with 500+ matters handled at 99+% positive outcomes over 15+ years.
+Integrated team — chartered accountants for accounting/reconciliation, advocates for litigation, senior counsel for higher forums, all under one engagement.
+Deadline discipline — internal systems track every deadline; we've never missed a filing deadline that mattered.
+Fee transparency — firm quotes, written engagement letters, no hidden charges.
+For Lahaul-Spiti clients specifically, we add jurisdictional familiarity with the CIT Shimla, the Chandigarh ITAT bench, and the Himachal Pradesh High Court (Shimla).

 FAQ — Section 133(6) Notice in Lahaul-Spiti